 You’ve just finished speaking with Dad on the telephone, and now have a concern that something isn’t quite right.
 Though it was a nice conversation, his memory lapses were concerning.
 He assured you that he’s perfectly fine – that he’s eating very well (despite the fact that he couldn’t recall what he had for lunch), taking his medications, and having no issue keeping up with the household responsibilities.
-If you are caring for elderly parents and not fully convinced that a loved one is completely safe and self-sustaining, a good first step is to schedule an in-home assessment from an established home care provider like Absolute Companion Care, offering award-winning aging care solutions in Towson, MD and nearby areas.
+If you are caring for elderly parents and not fully convinced that a loved one is completely safe and self-sustaining, a good first step is to schedule an in-home assessment from an established home care provider, like Absolute Companion Care.

 A consultation enables a knowledgeable, objective third party professional to talk with your elder loved one in the comfort and familiarity of home, while assessing several critical areas.

 The Senior’s General Wellbeing